-The phrase “if you’re not on the internet, you don’t exist” has perhaps never been more true than on a campaign’s launch day.
+The phrase “if you’re not on the internet, you don’t exist” has perhaps never been truer than on a campaign’s launch day.

-If you don’t have a website then people can’t find you and they’ll click on whatever links are beside your name, which is less than ideal.
+If you don’t have a website then people will click on whatever links are beside your name, which is less than ideal.

 Tip: The email sign up on your website should immediately redirect to a fundraising page.
-People are excited, they want to sign up and they want to give, make is easy for them.
+People are excited, they want to sign up and they want to give, make it easy for them.

 Additionally, the internet is a glitchy place.
 Don’t wait until you launch to have your website up.
 You’ll want to make sure that everything is working seamlessly a few days before you announce.
-What’s even better is that NGP VAN’s digital tools are compatible with all websites.
+NGP VAN’s digital tools are compatible with all websites.
 You can embed our forms on any website, create fully customizable themes or wrappers for your forms, or even create your own form and post to our API endpoints.